-Bones are moved by muscles that hold them in place.
+Bones are also moved by muscles that hold them in place.

-Correspondingly, the rib cage area is enormously flexible and can be changed through bracing and proper workouts that I am going to present you.
+Correspondingly, the rib cage area is enormously flexible and can be changed through corrective stretching and posture improvement exercises.

-Back in the days, I had a severely flared rib cage that was worsened by bad posture and weak back musculature.
+Back in the days, I had a severe case of protruding ribs that was worsened by bad posture, weak back musculature, and poor core strength.

-I didn’t treat my pectus excavatum and rib flare, because I thought that it will get better by itself.
+I didn’t treat my pectus excavatum and rib flare, because I thought that it would get better by itself.

 I neglected this nagging problem for years.

-I tried to hide my flaring ribs by keeping my shirt, even on 100 Fahrenheit summer pool party days.
+I tried to hide my flaring ribs by keeping my shirt on, even on 100 Fahrenheit summer pool party days.

-I was constantly asked by my friends and girls about why I had my shirt on.
+I was constantly asked by my friends, and even by girls about why I always wore a shirt.